angelozdev/angelozdev/README.md

 ### Hi there 👋

 I'm Angelo Zambrano.
-I'm a front-end developer.
-I love learning about everything related to programming both front-end and back-end technologies.
-I'm part of the Platzi Master program where the top Platzi students are.
+I'm front-end developer with strong knowledge of HTML, CSS, and JavaScript.
+Specialized in technologies such as Reactjs and TypeScript.
+Experience in web technologies such as Rest API, ES6, Babel, Webpack, npm, Redux, etc. Familiar with backend development with Expressjs.
+Preparation for Fullstack JavaScript Development.

 ### Skills:
 -   [TypeScript](https://www.typescriptlang.org/) - JavaScript